 Apple’s current M2 series of chips are all built on the 5nm manufacturing process from chipmaker TSMC, but the company has been making 3nm chips since late 2022.
-In addition, the same manufacturing process is expected to be used for the iPhone 15 Pro’s A17 Bionic chip, which is (likely) scheduled to be released in September this year.
+In addition, the same manufacturing process is expected to be used for the A17 Bionic chip in the iPhone 15 Pro, which is (likely) scheduled to be released in September this year.

 The move to a minor manufacturing process doesn’t automatically mean faster chips, but it should allow for the M3 to run cooler and use less power than those that came before it.
 That could then allow the chip to run faster, or Apple could use those savings to make thinner and more power-efficient chips instead.

 This report doesn’t mention which version of the MacBook Air it’s talking about, although analyst Ross Young says that a 15-inch model is in the works for a spring release.
 However, that doesn’t quite fit with this timeline, suggesting that one may be wrong.

 Master your iPhone in minutes

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!

 Oliver Haslam has written about Apple and the wider technology business for more than a decade with bylines on How-To Geek, PC Mag, iDownloadBlog, and many more.
 He has also been published in print for Macworld, including cover stories.
 At iMore, Oliver is involved in daily news coverage and, not being short of opinions, has been known to 'explain' those thoughts in more detail, too.